Confederation of the Polish Crown

 The Confederation of the Polish Crown (Konfederacja Korony Polskiej, KKP), often shortened to The Crown (Korona), is a far-right political party in Poland.
 The party was founded by Grzegorz Braun as a personal political vehicle.
 As such, the party and its views largely stem from Braun's own personal positions.

-It has been described as ultranationalist and traditionalist, and the party advocates for Jesus Christ to be "enthroned" as the "King" of Poland.
+It has been described as ultranationalist and traditionalist, as well as neo-fascist, and the party advocates for Jesus Christ to be enthroned as the King of Poland.
 The party's goals are to "fight for the good of Poland, secure the sovereignty of the Polish State, defend Poland's Catholic faith, ensure that Polish families are prosperous, and help shape social life based on the principles of Latin civilization".

+Since the party's formation, there have been numerous calls to ban it, citing alleged violation of Article 13 of the Polish constitution.
+Despite this, as of September 2026, the party has risen to 10 percent in legislative polling.